markperdue/kubernetes-ansible/blog/post.md

 This playbook is setup to separate things by the type of Kubernetes node to better scale our the cluster as needed.

-In `playbooks/common.yaml` you will see what will run on every node regargless of the node type - a role called `roles/common`
+In `playbooks/common.yaml` you will see what will run on every node regardless of the node type - a role called `roles/common`
 ```
 - hosts: "control_planes, nodes"
   become: yes